This version is no longer maintained

 green-7546d648c4-p7pmz 1/1 Running 0 2m 172.17.0.19 192.168.100.99

 Configure the ingress resource.
-No need to change the host below, bluegreen.example.com
+No need to change the host below, bluegreen.example.com is fine:

 $ kubectl create -f - <<EOF